kromberg/POS.trnctn.mng/README.md

 SUCCESS - success
 INVALID_DATE - invalid date(s) specified (from >= to)
-CURRENCY_NOT_MATCH - one of currencies does not match base one SAME_CURRECY - same currency specified while adding rate NO_CURRENCY - no currency found for conversion in manager NO_RATE - no rate found for conversion in manager
+CURRENCY_NOT_MATCH - one of currencies does not match base one SAME_currency - same currency specified while adding rate NO_CURRENCY - no currency found for conversion in manager NO_RATE - no rate found for conversion in manager